College teaching assistant reprimanded for anti-gun 'Second Amendment zone' in classroom

 While the public school instructor acknowledged the students’ right to bear arms, she claimed she has the “right to restrict elements of the Second Amendment in my own classroom” like a “free speech zone.”
 The assistant said those students would be forced to stand in a “3x3 taped square on the floor in the very back of the classroom…This zone does not include a desk because desks are reserved for students who respect the personal and psychological safety of their classmates and instructor.”

-DEVOS CONSIDERING ALLOWING STATES TO USE FEDERAL FUNDS TO BUY GUNS: REPORT

-On Monday, Utah State Rep. Karianne Lisonbee – a Republican lawmaker who passed legislation to lower the age of concealed carry in the state to 18-years-old so young women could defend themselves against potential rapists or attackers – posted a copy of the syllabus on her Facebook page from two students in the class, The Salt Lake Tribune reported.
+On Monday, Utah State Rep. Karianne Lisonbee – a Republican lawmaker who passed legislation to lower the age of concealed carry in the state to 18-years-old so young women could defend themselves against potential rapists or attackers – posted a copy of the syllabus on her Facebook page from two students in the class, telling Fox News, she did this after she reached to out the university.

 “I am livid,” Lisonbee wrote, “A University of Utah Professor doesn’t understand the Bill of Rights and University policy on free speech – which is disturbing enough.
 But even more egregious, she is seeking to break state law and deprive students of their rights.”